 Kunstraum Lakeside, So wilde Freiheit

 war noch nie.
-Für Christine Lavant
+Für Christine Lavant, Klagenfurt

 2015-16